matbour/setup-sentry-cli/README.md

 #### `token`
 This is the token which will be used by the Sentry CLI to authenticate against the Sentry server.
-You may generate it on your personal account page.
+You may generate it on your personal account page or by creating an internal integration for your organization with `Release: Admin` and `Organization: Read` permissions.

 #### `organization`
 Define the default organization.